 National Health Care Fraud Enforcement Action Results in Charges Involving over $1.4 Billion in Alleged Losses

-The enforcement action includes criminal charges against two defendants here in the District of Arizona, involving health care fraud, for over $1.2 million in losses.
+The enforcement action includes criminal charges against four defendants in the Eastern District of Texas involving telemedicine, alleging over $2.9 million in losses.

 Nationwide, the charges target approximately $1.1 billion in fraud committed using telemedicine (the use of telecommunications technology to provide health care services remotely), $29 million in COVID-19 health care fraud, $133 million connected to substance abuse treatment facilities, or “sober homes,” and $160 million connected to other health care fraud and illegal opioid distribution schemes across the country.

 “While the United States government works to ensure the physical health of the American people through numerous federal programs, the Department of Justice and the Eastern District of Texas work tirelessly to safeguard the financial health of these programs against theft and fraud,” said Acting U.S. Attorney Nicholas J. Ganjei.
 “The present enforcement action is not only a decisive blow against fraud and malfeasance in these specific cases, but also serves as a reminder to would-be fraudsters that the federal government is keeping a watchful eye on the use and abuse of taxpayer-funded health care dollars.”